gong-hao/V.A.R/articles/002-template-syntax/3-condition.md

 | switch syntax         |           N/A           |        `[ngSwitch]="option"`         | `switch`  |
 | switch-case syntax    |           N/A           |     `*ngSwitchCase="'optionA'"`      |  `case`   |
 | switch-default syntax |           N/A           |          `*ngSwitchDefault`          | `default` |

-## Conclusions
-- Although everyone has slightly different functions, they can overcome most scenarios.
-Everyone does a good job here.